top of page

 Description:

 Jocelyne began working as a research assistant with the Nourish to Flourish team in 2018.
 In 2020, she graduated summa cum laude from the University of Ottawa’s Honours Bachelor of Nutrition Sciences program.
 As part of that degree, she completed a variety of dietetic internships with institutions such as the Government of Yukon and Indigenous Services Canada.
 In 2022, Jocelyne earned a Master of Science degree in Applied Human Nutrition from Mount Saint Vincent University in Halifax, Nova Scotia.
-Her thesis focused on maternal food restrictions during pregnancy and lactation in rural Cambodia.
+Her thesis focused on maternal dietary restrictions during pregnancy and lactation in rural Cambodia.

 bottom of page